vokseverk/project-template/README.md

 - Click the **Use this template** button above to have GitHub create a new repository in your account.
 - Clone the repository down to your machine
-- Rename the `project-template.Frontend` folder to better suit your project (e.g. `movietracker.Frontend` or maybe `secret-website-project.Frontend`?)
+- Rename the `project-template.Frontend` folder to suit your project (e.g. `movietracker.Frontend` or maybe `secret-website-project.Frontend`?)
 - If you're using [Nova][NOVA]:
 	- Rename the `workspace.name` keys in the `.nova/Configuration.json` file to suit your project
 	- Choose the `.Frontend` folder in the CodeKit Extension's settings screen